giantswarm/operatorkit/docs/alerter_services.md

 # Alerter Services

 The idea about alerter services is to have a metrics driven approach of verifying the operators functionality.
-An operator might reconcile a system in which several resources should exist or maybe even not.
-As a means of measurement and safety net it is a good practise to implement alerter services that emit metrics about the managed system and its resources.
+An operator reconciles a system were several resources exist As a means of measurement and safety net it is a good practise to implement alerter services that emit metrics about the managed system and its resources.

 In [`aws-operator` we implement a Prometheus collector](https://github.com/giantswarm/aws-operator/blob/845afd245b0ace5cc6b37a1bd4f5da6c7e1d12d6/service/collector/collector.go) to emit metrics about e.g. VPCs.
 These metrics are used for verifying each guest